 Station 16, the Amy's Creek Fire Station, located at 6357 St. Hwy.
 17, covers the Amy's Creek area on the west side of the county.
 This station is staffed with three full-time personnel per shift and volunteers for daily staffing.
 It is equipped with a Pumper, Tanker, and Med Unit.

 Station 17, Panther Creek Fire Station, is Habersham County’s newest station and is located at 4455 The Orchard Road in Clarkesville.
-The station is operated by volunteers and three paid personnel.
-It is equipped with one engine and one tanker.
+The station has one full-time person per shift and volunteers for daily staffing.
+It is equipped with one Engine and one Tanker and Habersham Search and Rescue Team (HabSAR) Unit.
 This station covers mostly residential and commercial properties in the north side of the county.

 Station 21 is our only Med Unit-only station and is located at 120 Robertson Loop in Clarkesville.
 This station has 5 full-time personnel for dailly staffing and consists of 1 24/365 Med Unit, 1 10-hour Monday-Friday Med Unit, 1 spare Med Unit and Shift Captain.